Danielelucon/fluorescence-kinetics-analysis/README.md

 data_templates/dummy_ETR.xlsx: An anonymised dummy dataset to test the Y(II) pipeline locally.

 MANDATORY DATA STRUCTURE
-For the script to work, your Excel column headers must follow this exact syntax with underscores: Organism_Condition_Replicate
+For the script to work, your Excel column headers must follow this exact syntax with underscores: Species_Condition_Replicate

 Examples: